A Wide and Deep Exploration of Radio-detected Active Galactic Nuclei with Subaru HSC (WERGS). XII. Final Optical Identification of VLASS Radio Sources from the Subaru/HSC-SSP Wide Survey Over 1200 deg$^2$: Catalog Validation and quality assessment

 Figure~\ref{fig:iband_hist} shows the $i$-band magnitude distributions for the Clean VLASS--HSC sample.
 At the bright end (and correspondingly at lower redshift), the sample is largely determined by objects with secure spectroscopic redshifts, indicating that redshift information in this regime is dominated by spec-$z$ coverage.
 In contrast, toward higher redshift the population with reliable photometric redshifts becomes increasingly dominant, implying that the redshift census at high-$z$ is primarily set by photo-$z$ availability rather than spectroscopy.

 At the faint end, the distribution is dominated by sources without a reliable photo-$z$.
-These sources are likely associated with Lyman-break--type (dropout) populations for which standard photo-$z$ fits are prone to failure or large uncertainties.
-A detailed investigation of this faint, dropout population will be presented in Kong et al.\ (submitted).
+These sources are likely associated with Lyman-break--type (dropout) populations for which standard photo-$z$ fits are prone to fail or have large uncertainties.
+A detailed investigation of this faint, dropout population will be presented in \citet{Kong2026}.